BOOK ONLINE

 Holiday decor and Christmas tree in the Solarium at Gettysburg’s Battlefield Bed & Breakfast

-The Adams County Historical Society is taking over the Gettysburg Holiday House Tour.
-That means that more historic homes will be on the tour this year, in addition to the traditional bed and breakfast inns of past years.
+The Adams County Historical Society took over the Gettysburg Holiday House Tour starting in 2024.
+That means that more historic homes were on the tour this year, in addition to the traditional bed and breakfast inns of past years.

-On both days, the Adams County Historical Society will be included in the tour.
+On both days, the Adams County Historical Society was included in the tour.

-Many of the properties will be offering Christmas treats like cookies, hors d’oeuvres, or cider.
+Many of the properties offered Christmas treats like cookies, hors d’oeuvres, or cider.

-These properties are within 10 miles of downtown Gettysburg.
+These properties were within 10 miles of downtown Gettysburg.
 Enjoy the beautiful Adams County orchards and woodlands while touring homes and inns.
 Each will be showing off Christmas trees and holiday décor.

-There are several well-known wineries in the country-side that can become added stops on your tour.
+There are several well-known wineries in the country-side that could become added stops on the tour.

-In-town Properties will include holiday theme decorations at in-town inns and homes
+In-town Properties will includED holiday theme decorations at in-town inns and homes

 1. Book a room at Battlefield Bed & Breakfast for the weekend.